adrian-lison/EpiSewer/README.md

 prolonged period of time.

 You can also display a growth report for other dates.
-Let’s for example have a look at the report for mid-Feburary 2022.
+Let’s for example have a look at the report for mid-February 2022.
 Here we can see that there is strong posterior support that infections have been growing for at least a week.
 At the same time, it seems rather unlikely that they have already been growing for 3 weeks or longer.